euzu/m3u-filter/README.md

 - schedule: "0  0  20  *  *  *  *"
 ```

-At the given times the complete processing is started.
+At the given times the update is started.
 Do not start it every second or minute.
 You could be banned from your server.
 Twice a day should be enough.

 ### 1.6 `reverse_proxy`